Latency is more important to the speed of web page loads than link speed

 It’s the same on the internet, where having low latencies (less delay) can actually lead to a scenario where a 6Mbps DSL line can actually beat a 15Mbps line at loading a web page.
 Seriously, it can and does.
 Let’s see how.

 Remember that web pages create anywhere from dozens to hundreds of individual requests for information that make up a page.
 If each one of those has to wait a long time for a response, it doesn’t matter how ‘fast’ that response is downloaded at; the total time to get the page will be much longer.
 Let’s see an example using a 6Mbps line and a 15Mbps line:

 If the 15Mbps line has an average of 250ms of latency and a 5% packet loss rate, then the time to load the evenroute.com home page is 42 seconds.

 Compared to a 6Mbps line with 23ms of latency and 3% packet loss, we can load the page in 7.9 seconds, or 5.3 times faster than the 15M line!

 And even if both lines had the exact same latency values, the ‘more than twice as fast’ 15Mbps line would load the page only 23% faster.
 So a true measure of ‘fast’ accounts for a mix of capacity and latency.
 More capacity alone will not make things go faster if you already have high latency.

-And some routers allow horrendous amounts of latency, the example above used a conservative value, in real-life, we’ve observed averages of over 2,000ms (that’s 2 seconds worth), The maxes were in the 6,000 to 8,000 range.
+And some routers allow horrendous amounts of latency (also known as Bufferbloat), the example above used a conservative value, in real-life, we’ve observed averages of over 2,000ms (that’s 2 seconds worth), The maxes were in the 6,000 to 8,000 range.
 That’s more than six seconds lag on a given request!